Subzero6671/hello-world/235-project-1-content.md

 ## Aesthetics
 ### Graphics
-Cartoonish European middle-ages themed graphics
+Cartoonish European middle-ages themed graphics.
 ### Sound
 Cartoon-y sound.
-Music will loop in the background, and various sound effects will play; i. e. building sound when making structures, sound of enemies charging, woosh of catapults and arrows, ticking of timers during build phases
+Music will loop in the background, and various sound effects will play; i. e. building sound when making structures, sound of enemies charging, woosh of catapults and arrows, ticking of timers during build phases.

 ## Gameplay
 ### Mechanics